 In the absence of an assigned clergy the Senior Warden will approve.

 a.
 A written request, through the Church Administrative Office, to the Clergy is required.
 Please use the request form at enclosure 1.

 b.
 Church worship activities take precedence over all other requests to use the Church.

 a.
 The Clergy will:

 (1).
-Advise and approve the prospective user on all plans for the use of the Church.
+Approve the prospective user on all plans for the use of the Church.